grundemn/apptest/README.md

-# ola
+# IsoCode
-ola microservice using Spring Boot
+IsoCode microservice using Spring Boot

-The detailed instructions to run *Red Hat Helloworld MSA* demo, can be found at the following repository: <https://github.com/redhat-helloworld-msa/helloworld-msa>
+The detailed instructions to run demo, can be found at the following repository:

-Build and Deploy ola locally
+Build and Deploy IsoCode locally
 ----------------------------

 1. Open a command prompt and navigate to the root directory of this microservice.